Ant2888/ant2888.github.io/content/home/about.md

 # About Me

 I've been programming since I was around 13 years old.
 I first learned through modifying various games and got hands on experience in high school through Robotics.
 I love programming and will typically be either reversing things or learning new technologies.
-I am currently aspiring to be a Software Engineer following my degree (i no speak well pls forguv).
+I am currently aspiring to be a Software Engineer following my degree.